lanaflonPerso/CoreJAVA/notes/006_EXCEPTION/exception.md

 **java.lang.Error**
--Error is a subclass of Throwable
+- Error is a subclass of Throwable
--Error indicates some serious problems that our application should not try to catch.
+- Error indicates some serious problems that our application should not try to catch.
--Errors are abnormal conditions in application.
+- Errors are abnormal conditions in application.
--Error and its subclasses are regarded as unchecked exceptions
+- Error and its subclasses are regarded as unchecked exceptions

 [Checked vs Unchecked Exception](https://www.javamadesoeasy.com/2015/05/checked-compile-time-exceptions-and.html)
 ***